musama619/Market-Segmentation-KMean-Clustering/README.md

 - Rachna generated highest revenue in North Region
 - Seet generated highest revenue in South Region

-Transactions and Revenue were related to each other
+Transactions and Revenue showed relation with each other

 # Data